EgoAlpha/prompt-course/docs/Self_Ask/MEA_NARROWING.md

+# Self Ask

-# MEASURING AND NARROWING THE COMPOSITIONALITY GAP IN LANGUAGE MODELS
+## MEASURING AND NARROWING THE COMPOSITIONALITY GAP IN LANGUAGE MODELS

 ## Introduction

-[[Press et al., 2022]](https://arxiv.org/abs/2210.03350) investigate the ability of language models to perform compositional reasoning tasks where the overall solution depends on correctly composing the answers to sub-problems.
+[Press et al., 2022](https://arxiv.org/abs/2210.03350) investigate the ability of language models to perform compositional reasoning tasks where the overall solution depends on correctly composing the answers to sub-problems.

 Meauring how often models can correctly answer all sub-problems but not generate the overall solution, a ratio is called the compositionality gap and is evaluated by asking multi-hop questions with answers that require composing multiple facts unlikely to have been observed together during pretraining.